hashicorp/terraform-provider-azurerm/website/docs/d/synapse_workspace.html.markdown

 * `tags` - A mapping of tags assigned to the resource.

+* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Synapse Workspace.

+---

+The `identity` block exports the following:

+* `type` - The Identity Type for the Service Principal associated with the Managed Service Identity of this Synapse Workspace.

+* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Synapse Workspace.

+* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this Synapse Workspace.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: